 I'd love to hear of others that have experienced the same issues and if this really is 'normal'

 Hi guys!
-So I had a medical abortion at 6 weeks pregnant right at 4 weeks ago (Read other stories about medical abortion and abortion at 6 weeks).
+So I had a medical abortion at 6 weeks pregnant right at 4 weeks ago.
 I have been in a super supportive and loving relationship for about a year and even though we are both university students (21 and 22) we both wanted to go through with the pregnancy.

 However, unfortunately my family has a super rare kidney disease called Al Ports syndrome that I have watched destroy and take the lives of those I care about and have seen the extremely low quality of life it can cause as well as the fear my sister lives in every day wondering when her son’s kidneys will fail.